surgeBinded/blog/README.md

 # Full stack application with Kotlin and React.js

-A full-stack application that provides a CRUD API for creating Articles, Comments and Users.
+A full-stack application that provides a CRUD API for creating Articles, Comments and Authors.
 The application is built with:

 - Kotlin